 The significance of such an endeavor was not lost on us.
 Not only was George Wyman the first person to cross the country on a motorized vehicle, he did it on a motorcycle—a 200cc motorcycle at that—exactly 115 years ago.
 The motorcycle that he rode was a 1902 model built by the California Motorcycle Company, the first production motorcycle brand in United States.

 I jumped at the opportunity to pilot one of our own bikes across the country and the idea was quickly approved by the rest of the Janus team.
-I decided that our Halcyon would be the best option out of our three models both for the long distance riding and as a two of the cap to George Wyman.
+I decided that our Halcyon would be the best option out of our three models both for the long distance riding and as a tip of the cap to George Wyman.

 We had just about a month to prepare for the ride and get the bike out to San Fransisco.
 Once I had confirmed that I was going to make the trip on a Janus, Tim coached me through the basics of what to expect, the gear to bring, and how to manage the long hours in the saddle.
 Almost all the riders attempting the Wyman Challenge were members of the Iron Butt Association, who describe themselves as “the world’s toughest riders”.
 The Wyman Challenge is in fact a sanctioned ride by the Iron Butt Association.
 After a week riding with a group of these riders, I can confirm their self title!